ufoss-org/ufoss-website/docs/kotysa/kotysa.md

 The idiomatic way to write **Ko**tlin **ty**pe-**sa**fe SQL.

 ::: warning
-Kotysa is still in active development phase, some key features are still missing.
+Kotysa is still in active development phase.
 Regular early releases will provide new features, see [next milestones](https://github.com/ufoss-org/kotysa/milestones).
 :::

 **Table of content**